umd-db/cmsc424-fall2025/project4/README.md

 We sometimes use the words `block` and `page` interchangeably to describe a single unit of transfer from disc.
 The notion of a `block` when discussing join algorithms is different however.
 A `page` is a single unit of transfer from disc, and a  `block` is one or more `pages`.
-Sometimes BNLJ is also called PNLJ.
-Similarly, BNLJOptimized is called BNLJ.
+Sometimes BNLJ is also called PageNestedLoopJoin (PNLJ).
+Similarly, BNLJOptimized is called BlockNestedLoop Join (BNLJ).

 **Hint:** BNLJ and BNLJOptimized extend from `JoinOperator`.
 You should be familiar with this class, it contains some useful methods which can help you get the different iterators such as `getPageIterator`, `getRecordIterator` and `getBlockIterator`.
 **NOTE:** BNLJOptimized needs access to numBuffer, you may use that number from `BNLJOptimizedOperator`.

+To implement BNLJ, refer to the pseudocode in Fig 15.6 of the textbook.
+Similarly, for BNLJOptimized, refer to the second bullet point on page 707 of the textbook.

 For INLJ, complete `INLJOperator.java`.
+The details of the algorithm can be found in Section 15.5.3 of the textbook.
+Recall that the index in Project 3 did not support duplicates.
+Similarly, the SpecialIndex does not support duplicates either.
+Hence, your implementation is simplified by finding at most one match per left record.
 The INLJ tests in `TestINLJOperator` should pass once this is complete.

 ### 3: External Sort